What is the Amazon Synod? Your questions answered

 - There may also be special guests.

-In the case of the Amazon, all the bishops of Amazonia are coming along with their auxiliaries, including a strong contingent of indigenous people.
-Other bishops selected from around the world will also be there.
+At the Amazon Synod, all the bishops from the territory of Pan-Amazonia came along with their auxiliaries.
+There was also a strong contingent of indigenous people, as well as other bishops selected from around the world.

-This synod will be led by Cardinal Claudio Hummes, a Brazilian defender of social justice and President of the pan-Amazonian Church network, REPAM.
+Cardinal Claudio Hummes, a Brazilian defender of social justice and President of the pan-Amazonian Church network, REPAM, led the proceedings.

 Under discussion will be many issues of importance to CAFOD’s work in the region, including: